RoseFieldInc/DRasCam/README.md

 GPIO#17 - LED (output)
 Pi Camera - camera port

-After button push, the camera begins recording videon from Pi Camera.
+After button push, the camera begins recording video from Pi Camera.
 The video is stored on the Raspberry Pi in the following file format: /home/pi/YYYYMMDD-HHmmSSvideo.h264.